OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ## Stop The Containers

-To stop the containers, you can either go back to the terminal where you ran the `yarn dev` or `npm run dev` command and press <kbd>command</kbd> + <kbd>c</kbd>.
-Another option is to open a new terminal and run `yarn dev:down` or `npm run dev:down` in the project root folder.
+To stop the containers, you can either go back to the terminal where you ran the `yarn dev` command and press <kbd>command</kbd> + <kbd>c</kbd>.
+Another option is to open a new terminal and run `yarn dev:down` in the project root folder.
 This will stop all services associated with a Docker Compose configuration.

 # Creating a production build of the application
 ## Build from Dockerimage
-Run `npm run prod` in the project root.
+Run `yarn prod` in the project root.
 This will create a production-ready build of the app in Docker and create containers for both backend and frontend which are ready to use by themselves.
 Frontend is accessible from port 80 by default.

 ## Building the frontend separately